TheCodingGuru/TheCodingGuru/README.md

 ## I am thedizzyprogrammer!

 ### I am a Frontend Web Developer, Indie Game Developer.
 I am also very interested Math, Physics and Electronics.
-I live in the Northern Hemisphere and love Table Tennis and Cricket.
+I live in the UK and love Table Tennis and Cricket.

 - 💬 Ask me about: Frontend Web Development, Game Development and App Development.